 From a project's 'MORE' dropdown menu, you can add a project to a group, remove from a group, or move to a different group.

-Groups are available to Corporate and Enterprise plans: account owners and admins can view and edit groups; users with 'designer' roles see groups that have projects where they have access to.
+Groups are available to Corporate and Enterprise plans: account owners and admins can view, edit and delete groups; users with 'designer' roles see groups that have projects where they have access to and can move/add projects to these groups.

 If you don’t work on a particular project anymore, you can temporarily make it inactive, by archiving it.
 It’s like keeping it in a filing cabinet.
 This way the project will not count towards your project limit.